Space-TimeWillTell/Channeling-Keyser-Soze/characters.md

 but has no idea what they want to play yet. *How does my character fit in this story?*

-As usual, if you have no idea, let's ask the Space·Time Deck.
+A simple answer would be: "Just a random pirate."
+Let's see if the Space·Time Deck can help us come up with something more interesting.

 ![/assets/card_18.png](/assets/small_card_18.png)